-We welcome suggestions and rectifications from our readers which we receive in the form of comments, mails and phone calls.
-In case we receive any complaint regarding the inaccuracy of our content, we immediately put it on hold and determine the facts.
-Once the facts have been examined, we take a considered decision and appropriately respond to the feedback.
-Depending on the authenticity and magnitude of the mistake/error, we remove/edit the published information or duly inform the reader in case the original news does not qualify as a mistake and our bases for arriving at such a decision.
+We welcome suggestions and rectifications which we receive from our readers in the form of comments, mails and phone calls.
+In case we receive any complaint regarding accuracy of our content, we immediately put it on hold and determine the facts.
+Once the facts have been cross-examined, we take a considered decision and appropriately respond to the feedback.
+Depending on the authenticity and magnitude of the mistake/error, we remove/edit the published information or duly inform the reader in case the original news does not qualify as a mistake and how we arrived at such a decision.

 The Vishvas News team also gives fact-checking and news verification trainings to our journalists across verticals.

 It was brought to our notice by Facebook affiliated fact checkers that a piece of information in one of our stories was wrong.
 We probed and found that the news published by us was indeed factually incorrect.
 We re-worked on the story, corrected all the facts and republished the same with a disclaimer that the story has been updated and the information that was published earlier was wrong.

 Below is the sample of story which was reported by our user as fake and we did a fact check and updated the correct story.

 Vishvas News Team member (Employee ID- PN0065) did a fact-check story on a viral post on Facebook in which an image of an ice cream vendor was used with the claim — ‘गंगा घाट कोतवाली क्षेत्र के अंतर्गत कोतवाली के सामने आइसक्रीम बेचने वाले #राकेश (#दलित) को #जयश्रीराम ना कहने पर #मुसलमान समझकर #भगवागुंडों ने मारा पीटा।”.